Ketogenic Diet Therapy for Epilepsy

 We admit approximately four children ranging from infants to adolescents each month to participate in the therapeutic ketogenic diet program.
 New patients take part in a 3-day orientation (Monday through Wednesday) that starts the child on the diet and provides education for the family.
 After that, we follow up with the patients in our clinic every one to three months.

-With this in mind, our experts offer single, hour-long, second opinion visits and dietary guidance for families of children who are working with other ketogenic diet centers.
-Parents can contact the center 410-955-9100 for details on how to send medical records for review.
+Our experts also offer single, hour-long second opinion visits and dietary guidance for families of children who are working with other ketogenic diet centers.
+Parents can contact our center at 410-955-4259 (and ask for Jaimie) for details on how to send medical records for review.

 Our Team